Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees.
-Covers medical costs and lost wages for employees who may be injured on the job.
+- Workers' Compensation Insurance: Required if the provider has employees, this insurance covers medical costs and lost wages for employees injured on the job.

 Training Certifications

-- OSHA Bloodborne Pathogens Training: Workers must complete this training to understand the risks associated with bloodborne pathogens and how to minimize exposure.
+- Bloodborne Pathogens Training: This certification is often required to ensure that cleaners are knowledgeable about the risks associated with bloodborne pathogens and how to handle them safely.

 Local Business Permits